The 11 Best Vegetarian Meal Delivery Services for Easy and Healthy At-Home Dining

 Price: Purple Carrot allows you to skip deliveries, or cancel your subscription entirely, whenever you wish, without a slap on the wrist.
 As for the pricing, the basic two-serving plan includes three dinners per week and clocks in at $12 per serving, while the four-serving family plan includes two dinners at a $10 per serving cost.

 Availability: This subscription service covers all of the contiguous United States (i.e., Alaska and Hawaii are a no-go).

 There are nights you want to dabble in the culinary arts...and others when you just want dinner on the table stat.
 If you’re familiar with the latter, you’ll be relieved to know that Veestro takes care of the cooking for you.
 Yup, you don’t even need to feel inspired and motivated to enjoy a gourmet, veggie-packed dinner on the regular—namely because Veestro was designed with both your New Year’s resolution and your inner couch potato in mind.
 The end result?
-A diverse selection of plant-based recipes—from breakfast burrito to tofu red curry—that you don’t need to prep or cook, and are sure to hit the spot.
+A diverse selection of plant-based recipes—from breakfast burritos and jackfruit jambalaya to tofu red curry and meatless lasagna—that you don’t need to prep or cook, and are sure to hit the spot.
 Bonus: Veestro offers a take-it-or-leave-it a la carte menu (with options for 10, 20 and 30 meals per week) as well as a weight-loss meal plan which provides three meals a day (five or seven days per week) for those who want to watch their calories.

 Availability: Veestro ships their meals in insulated boxes to all of the United States, except for Hawaii, Alaska and Puerto Rico.